Biogas from biomass

 Source: Adapted from National Energy Education Project (public domain)

 In the United States, regulations under the Clean Air Act require municipal solid waste landfills of a certain size to install and operate a landfill gas collection and control system.
 Some landfills reduce landfill gas emissions by capturing and burning—or flaring—the landfill gas.
 Burning the methane in landfill gas produces CO2, but CO2 is not as strong a greenhouse gas as methane.
 Many landfills collect and treat landfill gas to remove CO2, water vapor, and hydrogen sulfide and use it to generate electricity or sell as it as a substitute for natural gas.

-The U.S. Energy Information Administration (EIA) estimates that in 2019 about 257 billion cubic feet (Bcf) of landfill gas was collected at 336 U.S. landfills and burned to generate about 10.5 billion kilowatthours (kWh) of electricity, or about 0.3% of total U.S. utility-scale electricity generation in 2019.
+The U.S. Energy Information Administration (EIA) estimates that in 2021 about 232 billion cubic feet (Bcf) of landfill gas was collected at 311 U.S. landfills and burned to generate about 9.4 billion kilowatthours (kWh) of electricity.
+This was equal to about 0.2% of total U.S. utility-scale electricity generation in 2021.

 Biogas from sewage and industrial wastewater treatment

 Many municipal sewage treatment plants and manufacturers such as paper mills and food processors use anaerobic digesters as part of their waste treatment processes.
 Some sewage treatment and industrial facilities collect and use the biogas produced in anaerobic digesters to heat the digesters, which enhances the anaerobic digestion process and destroys pathogens, and some use it to generate electricity to use at the facility or to sell.
-EIA estimates that in 2019, 65 of these types of waste treatment facilities in the United States produced a total of about 1 billion kWh of electricity.
+EIA estimates that in 2021, 57 of these types of waste treatment facilities in the United States produced a total of nearly 1 billion (895 million) kWh of electricity.